schulle4u/yellow-extensions-schulle4u/lightbox/README.md

 The following settings can be configured in file `system/extensions/yellow-system.ini`:

 `LightboxNav` = Show navigation buttons in lightbox, true, false or auto
-`LightboxAutoplay` = Automatically play videos and audios when opening the lightbox, true or false
+`LightboxAutoplay` = Automatically play videos and audios upon opening the lightbox, true or false

 ## Acknowledgements